 I am a Postdoctoral Associate in the James M. and Cathleen D. Stone Center on Inequality and Shaping the Future of Work at MIT.
+I will start as an Assistant Professor in the Sociology Department at UC Berkeley in January 2027.
 Previously, I was a Postdoctoral Scholar in the Stone Program in Wealth Distribution, Inequality, and Social Policy at Harvard.

 Primarily, I study the kinship networks that weave elites together.
 My research tracks the capture and circulation of resources through upper-class populations over time, with a particular focus on gender/sexuality, whiteness, wealth, and the United States.

 I received my Ph.D. in Sociology from Princeton University.
-My work has been supported by the Harvard Stone Program, an American Sociological Association Doctoral Dissertation Research Improvement Grant (ASA DDRIG), a Mellon/ACLS Dissertation Completion Fellowship from the American Council of Learned Societies, and funding from multiple sources at Princeton, as well the Clements-DeGolyer Center at Southern Methodist University and the Portal to Texas History at the University of North Texas.
+My work has been supported by the Munich International Stone Center, the Harvard Stone Program, an American Sociological Association Doctoral Dissertation Research Improvement Grant (ASA DDRIG), a Mellon/ACLS Dissertation Completion Fellowship from the American Council of Learned Societies, and funding from multiple sources at Princeton, as well the Clements-DeGolyer Center at Southern Methodist University and the Portal to Texas History at the University of North Texas.